-At the Law Office of Stephen W. Penn and Associates in California, we know that staying in more or less constant contact with your family and friends on social media platforms such as Facebook, Twitter, etc. may well be your new normal.
+At the Law Office of Stephen W. Penn in California, we know that staying in more or less constant contact with your family and friends on social media platforms such as Facebook, Twitter, etc. may well be your new normal.
 If, however, you and your spouse are headed for divorce or have already filed, your best strategy is to stay off these social media outlets until your divorce is final.
 If you cannot bring yourself to do that, your second best strategy is to think very carefully about what personal information you divulge on them.

 FindLaw explains that a Facebook divorce refers to one in which one spouse wins or loses based in large part on the personal information (s)he foolishly posts online.
 Divorce attorneys love Facebook.
 Why?
 Because they know they can go there to find negative information about their client’s spouse that they can use in court against them.
 Even eight years ago, 67 percent of American divorce attorneys said Facebook was their primary source of such negative information.